IBM/SalesEnablement-VMware-L3-draft/docs/VMwaaS/VMwaaS-mt/Managing-mt.md

     !!!
 Warning "Access to the **Add-on services** not provided in the ITZ environment"

         At this time, administrative access to the **Add-on services** for this instance is not provided.
-The IBM Cloud Identity Access Management (IAM) controls do not provide enough isolation control for these services in a shared environment like the one used for this learning plan.
+The IBM Cloud Identity Access Management (IAM) controls do not provide sufficient isolation control for these services in a shared environment like the one used by this learning plan.

         Several videos of how to use VMware Cloud Director Availability (VCDA) are included in the product documentation, including this one that illustrates <a href="https://cloud.ibm.com/docs/vmware-service?topic=vmware-service-vcda-migrating-cloudtocloud-vmaas" target="_blank">migration from the VCF as a Service multitenant instance to a VCF as a Service single-tenant instance</a>